mwflickner/branch-cleaner/README.md

 ## Usage
 ### Via Gem
-Usages once the gem is installed is simple, just type the command `clean_branches` in the Git repository of your choice the gem will clean your branches.
+Usages once the gem is installed is simple, just type the command `clean_branches` in the Git repository of your choice and the gem will clean your branches.

 ### Via Source Code
 To use from source code, move `lib/branch_cleaner.rb` into the Git repository of your choice and run